Timewize

 Use AI agents where judgment is light and repetition is high

-AI agents can be useful for jobs like triage, summaries, research, categorisation, and repetitive back-office preparation.
+AI agents fit tasks like triage, summaries, research, categorisation, and back office preparation.

-They are a poor fit for anything that still needs strong human judgment, accountability, or a lot of exception handling.
+They are a poor fit for work that needs strong human judgment.

 Point 03